mohitpai/journey-optimizer.en/help/using/personalization/functions/dates.md

 {%= formatDate(profile.timeSeriesEvents._mobile.hotelBookingDetails.bookingDate, "MM/DD/YY") %}
 ```

-## Format date with Locale support{#format-date-locale}
+## Format date with locale support{#format-date-locale}

-The `formatDate` function is used to format a date time value into it's corresponding language sensitive representation i.e in a desired locale.
+The `formatDate` function is used to format a date time value into its corresponding language sensitive representation, i.e in a desired locale.
 The format should be a valid Java DateTimeFormat pattern.

 **Syntax**